orstewar/ist346-content/labs/E.md

 1. Finally let's uninstall our game.
 (No worries you can always install it again later)
 `root@server:/# apt-get remove nethack-console`

-Okay we learned how to install packages on Linux systems, but how would you do this on 200 linux systems without placing your hands on 200 keyboards?
+Okay we learned how to install packages on Linux systems, but how would you do this on 200 Linux systems without placing your hands on 200 keyboards?
 Read on to find out!

 ## Part 2: Using ansible to manage your systems